Hey there, I’m Sara. Welcome to my corner of the Internet. I’m so glad you’re here!

-I love teaching and counseling individuals and groups about nutrition.
-Empowering families to be an active part in their health and praising their efforts is so important to me.
+I’m a non-diet soon-to-be dietitian.
+Right now, I’m a dietetic intern, graduate student, graduate research assistant, and the woman behind Fancy Eats in Cheap Seats.
+I’m a farmers’ market regular, bargain-shopping-holic, book collecting junkie, yoga obsessed, crazy dog mom.
+I appreciate a good beverage—coffee, tea, red wine, or craft beer.
+But what I really enjoy is food.
+I love teaching and counseling about nutrition.
+Empowering others to rebuild their relationship with food is so important to me.
 My biggest passion is fighting food insecurity.
 I’m a big proponent of sustainability and supporting local.
 I genuinely love helping people through food.
 Public health nutrition is my jam.

 How I Started Blogging

 Fancy Eats in Cheap Seats started in October 2014 (you can read my first blog post here in all it’s glory) with no real direction.
 I wanted an easy way to share my recipes with my friends and family.
 After a few friends kept saying (in between bites of food), “Oh you could totally make a blog!”
 I decided to give it a go.
 I came up with the name Fancy Eats in Cheap Seats because friends commented on how fancy my food always looked, especially as a college student on a serious budget.
 But healthy eating doesn’t have to be expensive or fancy.
 A majority of the time, the reason my food looked so beautiful was because the rainbow of vibrant colors from using fruits and vegetables—making sure my plate always had a variety of colors.
 Healthy eating doesn’t require a ton of time or expensive ingredients.
 You don’t have to spend all day in the kitchen to eat healthy.